- Project overview

 |Further advantages :||Fewer expenses for household energy (on charcoal), lowering the potential for tension over firewood|

-The design and construction of the efficient firewood stoves makes them as easy and intuitive to use as the stoves that preceded them.
-Compared to a traditional three-stone fire, the new stove uses 80% less wood to achieve the same performance.
-Replacing a charcoal stove with a wood stove results in even higher wood savings given the large amount of wood needed to produce charcoal (9kg of wood for 1kg of charcoal).
-Rwandan households therefore can save substantially since the charcoal prices are rising due to its high demand as well as the rising costs of production and transport.
+The design and construction of the efficient firewood stoves – called Save80 – makes them as easy and intuitive to use as traditional three stone fires.
+Compared to the latter, the Save80 uses 80% less wood to achieve the same performance.
+Replacing a charcoal stove with a Save80 results in even higher wood savings because of the high amount of wood needed to produce charcoal (9kg of wood for 1kg of charcoal).
+Given the rising prices for charcoal due to high demand as well as rising production and transportation costs, Rwandan households can save substantially by using a Save80 stove.

-SAFER RWANDA , an independent non-state actor and non-for-profit organization established in 2000.
+SAFER RWANDA is a non-profit non-governmental organization (NGO) established in 2000.
 SaferRwanda is engaged in several peace and environmental protection projects such as solar energy, tree planting, energy saving cookstoves and disarmament of light weapons.

-RWANDA WOMEN’S NETWORK is a national humanitarian non-governmental organisation (NGO) dedicated to promotion and improvement of the socio-economic welfare of women in Rwanda since 1997.
-Over time, the organization has dedicated its efforts to strategies that empower women and has extensive experience in fostering women’s participation and grassroots responses to community challenges.
+RWANDA WOMEN’S NETWORK is a national humanitarian NGO dedicated to promoting and improving the socio-economic welfare of women in Rwanda since 1997.
+Over time, the organization has worked towards developing strategies that empower women and has extensive experience in fostering women’s participation and grassroots responses to community challenges.
 To date, RWN works with various local and international partners and a network of over 52 grassroots associations across the country.

-THE OFFICE OF THE UNITED NATIONS HIGH COMMISSIONER FOR REFUGEES (“UNHCR”), established by the United Nations General Assembly, which is mandated to lead and co-ordinate international action to protect refugees and resolve refugee problems worldwide.
+THE OFFICE OF THE UNITED NATIONS HIGH COMMISSIONER FOR REFUGEES (UNHCR), established by the United Nations General Assembly, is mandated to lead and co-ordinate international action to protect refugees and resolve refugee problems worldwide.
 Its primary purpose is to safeguard the rights and well-being of refugees.
 It strives to ensure that everyone can exercise the right to seek asylum and find safe refuge in another state, with the option to return home voluntarily, integrate locally or to resettle in a third country.
-Currently there are more than 70,000 refugees from Congo in Rwanda being assisted by UNHCR.
+Currently there are more than 149,000 refugees from Congo and Burundi in Rwanda being assisted by UNHCR.

 ENEDOM (ENERGIE DOMESTIQUE SARL), a small-scale enterprise located in Kigali.
 ENEDOM’s goal is to find new ways to supply households with alternative energies in order to support environmental protection.
 ENEDOM has a great stake in setting up the project in Rwanda.
 ENEDOM has also developed its own locally produced efficient cookstove which is currently being quality tested and test sold in Rwanda.
-ENEDOM is furthermore involved in the local production and selling of heat retaining cooking bags and sustainably harvested wood.
+ENEDOM also engages in the local production and selling of heat retaining cooking bags and sustainably harvested wood.